loganhalverson/vrcolors/README.md

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

+I'm no React expert, so there is undoubtedly better ways to approach the various problems I faced in this project.
+Please do feel free to improve upon it.

 Don't forget to give the project a star!
 Thanks again!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>